bytescout/pdf-co-api-samples/Document Parser API/C#/Parse From URL/README.md

 ##### **Program.cs:**

 ```
+using Newtonsoft.Json;
+using Newtonsoft.Json.Linq;
 using System;
 using System.Collections.Generic;
-using System.Collections.Specialized;
 using System.IO;
 using System.Net;
-using System.Text;
-using Newtonsoft.Json;
-using Newtonsoft.Json.Linq;

 namespace ByteScoutWebApiExample
 {